brjdenis/FlexmapShifter/README.md

 ## Installation

-Copy FlexmapShifter.exe to your computer.
+Copy FlexmapShifter.exe from folder "Compiled" to your computer.
 If you wish to compile the project, all the files are included in the repository.

 ## How to use